Clarksville, Texas: History

 In 1844, Clarksville Female Academy opened, after moving from Pine Creek, where it was originally founded in 1840.
-A Clarksville post office opened in 1846, and by 1838 there was semiweekly mail service between Clarksville and Natchitoches, Louisiana.
+A Clarksville post office opened in 1846, and by 1838, semiweekly mail service was available between Clarksville and Natchitoches, Louisiana.

-A frame courthouse was built in 1840, and replaced with a brick structure on the main square in 1850.
+A frame courthouse was built in 1840 and replaced with a brick structure on the main square in 1850.
 A brick jail was built nearby in 1852.
 The First Presbyterian Church was organized in Shiloh, Gregg County, Texas in 1838, but relocated to Clarksville in 1844.
 The Texas State Historical Society says this is "...among the oldest continually operating Protestant churches in the state."

 The Texas State Historical Society also reports that Clarksville was the most important commercial center in this part of Texas from the late 1830s until the Civil War.
 Once the Red River proved navigable by steamboats, goods could be shipped directly from New Orleans to Rowland's Landing, 15 miles north of Clarksville, then hauled overland by wagon.
-By the time the war broke out, the city had a population of about 900.
+By the time the war broke out, the city had a population around 900.

 Economic recovery from the Civil War was stimulated when the Texas and Pacific Railway reached Clarksville in 1872, bringing new settlers and new businesses.
 The 1870 census showed a population of 613.
-(Note: Down nearly 32 percent since the war started.)
-By 1885, the population had grown to about 1,200.
+(Note: Down nearly 32 percent since the war started) By 1885, the population had grown to about 1,200.
 The city could then boast of a new limestone courthouse, five white and two black churches, a Catholic convent, three schools, two banks, two flour mills, and a weekly newspaper, the Clarksville Times.

 In 1914, the city had 3,000 residents and had added a waterworks, two newspapers, an ice plant, and an electric power plant.
 After that, outside events such as two world wars, the Great Depression, and increased competition from other cities (e.g., Dallas, Paris, Bonham, and Texarkana) had begun to slow Clarksville's growth.
 As shown by the census table, the population in 2000 was very near to that in 1920.

 On November 4, 2022, a tornado outbreak occurred in Texas and Oklahoma, which produced a violent EF4 tornado near Clarksville.